 3. There is a Judgment to Come:

-There are people who deny a final judgment, the presence of hell, or the irrevocable nature of hell.
-But God makes all these things very clear numerous times in the Bible.
+Some people deny that there’s a final judgment, the presence of hell, or the irrevocable nature of hell.
+But God makes all these things very clear numerous times in the Bible. Ā

 There is evil in the world.
 It lurks among us.
 It tempts us away from God.
 It leads us to worldly goals, pleasures, and actions.